 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
 The Company will need additional working capital to service its debt and for its planned activity, which raises substantial doubt about its ability to continue as a going concern.
 Management's plans in regard to these matters are described in the notes to the financial statements.
 These financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-Murray, Utah September 30, 2009 /s/ "Madsen & Associates, CPA's Inc."
+"Madsen & Associates, CPA's Inc." Salt Lake City, Utah October 29, 2010

 BALANCE SHEETS